NathanJPlummer/Creative-Fan-License/Creative-Fan-License.md

 See the following two sections to understand which rights you are no longer granted.

-#2nd Party- Author License
+# 2nd Party- Author License

 Many aspects of this project are under ownership of the current rights holder.

 To avoid potential legal entanglements with the 1st party, or potential legal entanglements with future licensing, all 3rd party contributors must agree to wave the following rights in respect to the 2nd party, the project author:

 - Right to attribution:
-	- The project author(s) (2nd party) will make a "good faith" effort provide credit to the project contributors.
+	- The project author(s) (2nd party) will make a "good faith" effort to provide credit to the project contributors.
 However, the authors may use the material within, in any way they should see fit, without legal obligation to credit 3rd party contributors.
 This pertains to all aspects of this project, including any original material, situations, or characters not developed by the project authors.  *If you create material for this project, it is no longer legally yours.*  It is now the property of the project author and the current rights holder.

 - Right to financial restitution:
 	- The project author(s) (2nd party) may use the material within, in any way they should see fit, without legal obligation to financially reward 3rd party contributors.
 This pertains to all aspects of this project, including any original material, situations, or characters not developed by the project author(s).  *If you create material for this project, it is no longer legally yours.*  It is now the property of the project authors and current rights holder.